kevinolega/minimalchanges/_posts/2010-08-27-minimalist-lifestyle.md

 Because of my frequent use of the word “NO” I have better control of my direction and less to worry about and I have more time for God and myself.
 I get to really take pleasure in the small things.

 If you liked this post send me an email.
-You can reach me at minimal changes at gmail dot com.
+You can reach me at kevin at olega dot org.